renswilderom/renswilderom.github.io/python/_posts/2021-11-21-Topic models wine reviews.md

 from sklearn.feature_extraction.text import CountVectorizer, TfidfVectorizer from sklearn.decomposition import LatentDirichletAllocation

-import warnings
+# import warnings
+# warnings.filterwarnings('ignore')
-warnings.filterwarnings('ignore') # only use this when you know the script and want to supress unnecessary warnings
+# only use this when you know the script and want to suppress unnecessary warnings

 # Apply a count vectorizer to the data
 # The run time of this cell is rather quick